FatemehEngqvist/database/Day02/README.md

 SELECT * FROM COURSES, TEACHERS, STUDENTS;
 ```

-To extract the courses with the corresponding respinsible teacher, we can filter out
+To extract the courses with the corresponding responsible teacher, we can filter out
 the cartesian product, using the foreign key:
 ```SQL
 SELECT * FROM COURSES, TEACHERS WHERE courses.TEACHER = teachers.PERSONNUMBER;